doda25-team24/operation/README.md

 ### 7. Monitoring - Gather metrics

-Using prometheus are gathering metrics for model-service.
+Using prometheus to gather metrics for model-service.

 On a separate terminal, enable tunnelling

 ```bash